Howard Long

 Howard Long (September 21, 1905 – July 14, 1939) was an American convicted murderer who was executed for the 1937 murder of 10-year-old Mark Neville Jensen in Gilford, New Hampshire.
-He was the last person to be executed by the state of New Hampshire.
+Long remains the most recent person to be executed by the state of New Hampshire.

 Background

 Long was born on September 21, 1905, in Hartford, Connecticut.
-He was an only child born to Sarah Long, and he came from a rich family.
+He was an only child, born to Sarah Long, and came from a wealthy family.
 During his youth, Long moved to Belmont, Massachusetts, where he committed his first crime.
-In 1924, he attacked a little girl and assaulted her.
-The girl managed to bite Long during the attack and Long fled.
-She survived the attack and was found by a Belmont police officer.
+In 1924, he attacked and assaulted a young girl.
+During the attack, the girl managed to bite Long, causing him to flee.
+She survived and was found by a Belmont police officer.
 The bite mark helped convict Long, and he was sent to a Massachusetts reformatory.
-He was paroled, however.
+However, he was later paroled.

 In July 1930, Long attacked his second victim.
-He lured a young boy under the promise of giving him a puppy.
-He took the boy to an abandoned house where he assaulted him.
-The boy survived the attack and Long was then confined to Bridgewater State Hospital.
-The judge who oversaw the case was bribed by Long's mother, who gave him $30,000 USD to set up a trust.
-The judge then petitioned the court to parole Long, and he was released in 1935.
+He lured a young boy with the promise of giving him a puppy and took him to an abandoned house, where he assaulted him.
+The boy survived the attack and Long was subsequently confined to Bridgewater State Hospital.
+The judge overseeing the case was bribed by Long's mother, who gave him $30,000 to set up a trust.
+The judge then petitioned the court to parole Long, leading to his release in 1935.

 Murders

 After his release, the judge bought Long a general store in Alton, New Hampshire.
 Long left Belmont and moved to the state of New Hampshire where he worked as the storekeeper of the general store.
 It was here that he committed his first murder.
 On November 12, 1936, Long abducted a 9-year-old boy named Armand Nadeau in Dover.
 Long enticed Nadeau into his car and drove around with him for more than ten hours.
 When Long attempted to molest Nadeau, he became scared and jumped from the moving car.
 Nadeau hit his head and sustained a fatal head injury.
 Long went back to find the body and then hid it.
 The body of Nadeau was found by hunters a month after the murder, in the cellar of an abandoned house in Rollinsford.
 Nadeau's skull had been crushed.

 Long committed his second and final murder on September 10, 1937, in Gilford.
 Long murdered and sexually assaulted a 10-year-old boy named Mark Neville Jensen from Laconia.
 Jensen had been walking with his mother's dress in order to return it.
 He had then disappeared.
 Witnesses reported seeing Jensen at various towns and cities throughout that day.
 He was also seen at a restaurant and later was spotted walking with Long and his dog.
 Jensen's body was found the following night, in a wooded area in Gilford.
-He had been beaten to death, and his head had been crushed by an automobile screw jack.
+He had been beaten to death and his head had been crushed by an automobile screw jack.